ForrusFire/weepochain/README.md

    python (insert path to run_blockchain.py here) -p 5001
    ```

-Access the blockchain node dashboard in order to mine blocks and receive mining rewards.
+Access the blockchain node dashboard in order to visualize the blockchain, mine blocks, and receive mining rewards.

 ##### Client
 To create wallets and send Weepo Coins, execute run_client.py